-The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Trustees; - regular reviews by the Finance and Policy committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Trustees; - regular reviews by the Finance and Audit committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines: - delegation of authority and segregation of duties; - identification and management of risks.

-The board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-The Trustees have however appointed KPMG LLP, the external auditor, to perform additional checks.
+The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
+The Trustees have, however, appointed Wilkins Kennedy, the external auditor, to perform additional checks.

-The reviewer's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+This role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
 In particular, the checks carried out in the current period included: